jandradap/cluster-custom-metrics/Readme.md

 ## Configuration

 Modify the `configmap.yaml` to change or add Python scripts that collect metrics.
 Each script must define and expose Prometheus metrics using `prometheus_client`.
-You can also control how often the exporter refreshes data with the `update_seconds` key:
+You can enable or disable individual metrics using `enabled_features` and control how often the exporter refreshes data with the `update_seconds` key:

 ```yaml
 data: